Automatic Resource Allocation in Business Processes: A Systematic Literature Survey: Resource Allocation Approaches in Business Processes

-We also decided to group logic programming approaches together with rules, as logic programming defines constraints for machine execution, which are later used for BPMSs to execute processes.
-Therefore, logic programming approaches heavily resembles rule-based approaches.
-Moreover, with only two studies being classified as logic programming~\cite{barba2013user,havur2016resource} they only represent a minority.
+We also decided to group logic programming approaches with rules, as logic programming defines constraints for machine execution, which are later used for BPMSs to execute processes.
+Therefore, logic programming approaches \ingo{strongly} resemble rule-based approaches. \fabian{However, with only} \luise{four~\citep{barba2013user,havur2016resource,jemel2020rpminter,barba2021flexible} studies out of the 22, they represent a minority.}